 The Main Campus can be reached easily by public transportation using the "C" bus on Broad Street, the Broad Street Subway (Cecil B. Moore Avenue stop), AMTRAK at North Broad Street Station, and SEPTA Commuter Rail Lines at the Temple/Cecil B. Moore Station, Ninth and Berks.

 Other facilities include two stages for theatrical productions (Tomlinson Theater and Randall Theater), two music recital halls (Klein Recital Hall and Rock Hall), a dance laboratory theater (Conwell Dance Lab), and a cinema theater in the Student Activities Center.
-The Student Activities Center also houses the bookstore, an art gallery, game room, and a food court, as well as the student newspaper, Temple Student Government Offices, Campus Program Board, the school yearbook, the Student Assistance Center, the Office of the Dean of Students, and University Housing.
+The Student Activities Center also houses the bookstore, an art gallery, game room, and a food court, as well as the student newspaper, Temple Student Government Offices, Campus Program Board, the school yearbook, the Student Assistance Center, the Office of Leisure Programs and Facilities, the Office of the Dean of Students, and University Housing.

 Athletic facilities include two olympic-size swimming pools, several gymnasia, weight-training rooms, including a cardio-vascular fitness center, racquetball courts, an eight-lane 400 meter track, a lighted outdoor recreation and sports complex, and a 4,500 seat arena.

-The Apollo of Temple consists of a Convocation Center, Recreation and Community Center, and an Entertainment and Parking Center, as well as a new basketball arena.
-The Tuttleman Learning Center, which is under construction, will be a hub for emerging learning technologies, with flexible classrooms, distance learning sites, and personalized areas for small group activities.
+The Apollo of Temple, a venue for sports, entertainment, cultural, and educational activities, will consist of a Convocation Center, Recreation and Community Center, and an Entertainment and Parking Center, will open in December of 1997.
+The Temple University Learning Center which will be a hub for emerging learning technologies, with flexible classrooms, distance learning sites, and personalized areas for small group activities is under construction.

 Johnson, Hardwick, and Peabody Halls provide housing to approximately 1200 students.
 The facilities offer double occupancy rooms with common bathrooms, laundry, and social lounges with small kitchens equipped with microwaves.
-Located within the complex are study lounge areas, a fitness center, recreational equipment, a large screen television room, and the "Wild Pizza" snack area and convenience store.
+Located within the complex are study lounge areas, a weight room, recreational equipment, a large screen television room, and the ÒWild PizzaÓ snack area and convenience store.
 Individuals living in these halls are required to participate in a campus dining plan.

 Each residence hall is staffed by professional and paraprofessional Residential Life staff, who work to promote a positive living environment.
 The residence facilities have their own student government, which plans social activities for residents.
 Each complex provides 24-hour, access-controlled security.